acemielektron/fddEMU/README.md

 * fddEMU uses raw floppy images (images prepared with dd or rawread) does not require or use a MFM file.
 Converts raw image sectors to MFM on the fly using [ArduinoFDC](https://github.com/dhansel/ArduinoFDC) library.
 * fddEMU supports fixed sector size of 512 bytes, other sector sizes are not supported.
 * Requires a Floppy Drive Controller (FDC) on the PC side to communicate so it probably wont work with an Amiga.
-* If read data pin (D8) is disconnected or does not have sufficient external pullup fddEMU might hang up while reading data from host, which might cause a static image on screen.
-To protect the screen currently a watchdog timer of 8 seconds is set (which is the longest duration for watchdog timer).
-If mcu (arduino) can't access SD card after reset remove the sd card, wait a few seconds, reinsert the SD card then reset the arduino.
 <br><br>

 **Hardware (Required)**
 * Arduino Nano or Arduino Pro Micro (UNO will do but button inputs require ADC7, use serial commands instead)
 * Micro SD card adapter (converts 5 volts arduino power supply and signals to 3.3 volts)
 * A micro SD card (formatted FAT16/32, floppy images in root directory)
-* Two 1kOhm resistors (for step and readdata pins - atmega's internal pullups are not sufficicient for parasitic capacitance of long floppy drive cable)
+* Two 1kOhm resistors for Step (pin 20 of floppy connector) and WriteData (pin 22 of floppy connector).
+Atmega's internal pullups are not sufficicient for parasitic capacitance of long floppy drive cable
 * Male to female jumper wires (for connecting arduino nano pins to FDC ribbon cable)
 * Male to male jumper wires (for pullup on step and readdata pins)
 <br>